|

 Everyday vegetables such as celery, onions and parsley contain testosterone-enhancing substances that, as we age, prevent our testosterone production from declining.
 Researchers at Texas Tech University discovered this.
 In the Journal of Nutritional Biochemistry they describe the experiments they did with apigenin, a promising testosterone booster, that's found in high quantities in parsley [structural formula shown here].

 The reduction of testosterone production in aging men, according to the researchers, is partly the result of the increase in activity of the enzyme cyclooxygenase-2 [COX2] in the testes.
 The COX2 enzyme plays a role in the conversion of metabolites of n-6 fatty acids into thromboxane A2.
+[Figure]

 The testosterone producing Leydig cells in the testes have receptors for thromboxane A2.
 Via these receptors thromboxane A2 activates the protein DAX-1, which in turn inhibits the steroidogenic acute regulatory [StAR] protein.
 The StAR protein plays a key role in the conversion of cholesterol into testosterone.
-So it’s no surprise that administering a COX2 inhibitor boosts the testosterone level in elderly rats.
+So it's no surprise that administering a COX2 inhibitor boosts the testosterone level in elderly rats.
 [Endocrinology.
-2003 Aug; 144(8): 3368-75.]
+2003 Aug;144(8):3368-75.]

-Apigenin is a naturally occurring substance that scuppers the working of the thromboxane-A2 receptor, the Texans discovered when they screened a large number of substances.
-Apigenin is found in vegetables.
 The best sources are parsley and celery.
 100 g parsley contain 300 mg apigenin and 100 g of celery leaves contain 56 mg.
 A bit of Google work and you'll find supplements that contain 50 mg apigenin per capsule.

 The figure below shows what happens if you expose Leydig cells from the testes of mice to apigenin in test tubes.
 The production of the steroid hormones testosterone and progesterone rises, as does that of the StAR protein.
 The presence of the second messenger cAMP is a precondition for this.

-"The present study demonstrates that apigenin is able to enhance StAR gene expression and steroid hormone production in mouse Leydig cells by blocking the thromboxane A2 receptor and reducing the transcriptional repressor DAX-1", the Texans conclude.
 "It also suggests the potential for a dietary approach for the enhancement of steroidogenesis in aging Leydig cells.
 Further studies are needed to examine the efficacy of dietary apigenin on testosterone biosynthesis and its effects on the health of aging males."

 Source: